Don't get mad, get even

 In fact, unlike many similar 'don't...' proverbs, this one isn't very old.

 The person who popularised its use was John Kennedy.
-In an interview with the American journalist Ben Bradlee in 1975 Kennedy used the expression.
-This interview was later published as Conversations with Kennedy:
+Kennedy used the expression in an interview with the American journalist Ben Bradlee.
+This interview was published in 1975 as part of Conversations with Kennedy:

 Some of the reasons have their roots in that wonderful law of the Boston Irish political jungle: 'Don’t get mad; get even.'

 Clearly Kennedy must have been aware of the expression prior to November 1963, when he was assassinated.
 However, I can find no records of the phrase in print during his lifetime.
 It seems that he was correct in attributing the saying to the US political scene.
 Ten years earlier the Democrat spokesperson Carmine Warschaw had used it in a speech, reported in The Californian newspaper The Valley Times, February 1965: